Prince William & Kate Middleton Send Children To School Outside Of Palace, Following Princess Diana’s Lead

 Princess Diana remains a figure of fascination for many, even more than 20 years after her death, for a variety of reasons.
 Among those reasons is her refusal to blindly follow royal rules and tradition.
 She made her own rules from the beginning of her marriage to Prince Charles when she refused to include a promise to “obey” in her wedding vows and continued to do so throughout her remaining years.
 Another example of Diana breaking from royal tradition is the decision she made regarding the education of her two sons — Princes William and Harry.

 Both Queen Elizabeth II and her sister Princess Margaret were homeschooled according to The Sun, but Diana wanted William and Harry to live a more “normal” life, and their education was part of her plan to accomplish that.
 Now Prince William and Kate Middleton are taking the same path in educating their children.
 William was the first heir to the throne to receive an education outside palace walls according to OK!
 Magazine.
 He started out at Jane Mynors’ nursery school, an event that made headlines.
-One journalist commented that, “The decision to have William, 3, develop his finger-painting skills among commoners showed the influence of Diana, Princess of Wales, who had worked in a nursery school herself when she was just a Lady.”
+One journalist commented that “The decision to have William, 3, develop his finger-painting skills among commoners showed the influence of Diana, Princess of Wales, who had worked in a nursery school herself when she was just a Lady.”
 William later moved on to Ludgrove School and Eton College.
 Harry also attended Eton College.
 William finished his formal education at the University of St. Andrews, where he met Kate.
 The royal couple’s eldest child, Prince George, has begun his education at Thomas’s Battersea in London.

 Princess Diana's words of wisdom to Prince William on his first day of school https://t.co/R1iLw0Mumk pic.twitter.com/RjRa5imrbY